 A total of 390,000 compensation options were issued in July 2020 pursuant to a private placement.
-Each compensation option entitles the holder to acquire one Unit at a price of \$0.20 until July 17, 2023.
-Each Unit consists of one common share and one warrant.
+Each compensation option entitles the holder to acquire one unit at a price of \$0.20 until July 17, 2023.
+Each unit consists of one common share and one warrant.
 The warrant entitles the holder to purchase an additional common share at a price of \$0.30 until July 17, 2023.
+Subsequent to March 31, 2023 all the compensation options expired unexercised.